China Sourcing Agents

 • 200 units delivered, 99% pass rate on pre-shipment functional test

-• Direct factory relationship established: the client now purchases direct, with the factory contact’s details and a signed framework agreement
+• Direct factory relationship established, with factory contact details and signed framework agreement

-• CE documentation on file: current TÜV Rheinland reports, hardware-revision-matched, available for the client’s compliance records
+• CE documentation on file: current TÜV Rheinland reports, hardware-revision-matched

-The client’s procurement manager estimated that at their typical annual volume, the cost saving compounds to over $80,000 per year.
-The discovery that their distributor had been charging 28% above factory price for three years was, to put it diplomatically, not well received internally.
+At typical annual volume, the cost saving compounds to over $80,000 per year.
+The discovery that the distributor had been charging 28% above factory price for three years was, diplomatically, not well received internally.

 What We’d Do Differently

 Firmware version documentation as a formal deliverable.
-The 2-unit OPC-UA failure traced back to a firmware version mismatch that existed inside the factory’s own build process.
-We caught it in inspection — which is the right outcome — but we caught it late.
-A formal pre-shipment document requiring the factory to certify firmware version consistency across all units would have surfaced this before inspection rather than during it.
+The 2-unit OPC-UA failure traced back to a firmware version mismatch inside the factory’s own build process.
+We caught it in inspection, but late.
+A formal pre-shipment document requiring the factory to certify firmware version consistency across all units would have surfaced this earlier.
 We’ve since added this as a standard checklist item for all firmware-dependent products.

-CE report verification in week 1, not week 3.
-We requested CE documentation at the start of the audit for both factories.
+CE report verification in week 1.
 Factory A’s outdated reports should have been a pre-audit screening question sent by email before we booked flights.
-It wouldn’t have saved the audit cost entirely — you still need to see the factory — but it would have clarified the documentation status earlier and potentially redirected the on-site audit time more usefully.
+It wouldn’t have saved the audit cost entirely, but it would have clarified documentation status earlier and redirected on-site time more usefully.
 First-order CE verification is now part of our pre-audit questionnaire by default.

 SIMILAR PROJECT?